rieckpil/talks/README.md

 Create a new development environment via [GitHub Codespaces](https://codespaces.new/rieckpil/talksg).
 Choose a _Region_ close to where you live and select at least a 4-core machine (8-core would be better).
 GitHub will automatically open the development environment in a Visual Studio Code instance in your web browser.

-Don't forget to [shut down the codespace](https://github.com/codespaces) afterward to avoid costs.
+Don't forget to [shut down the codespace](https://github.com/codespaces) afterward to avoid costs (check your usage [here](https://github.com/settings/billing/summary)).

 ## Testing Spring Boot Applications Demystified